turingschool-examples/blake-st-apts/README.md

 ### Story 1

-When I visit `/units`
+* When I visit `/units`
-I see a list of units
+* I see a list of units

 ### Story 2

-When I visit `/renters`
+* When I visit `/renters`
-I see a list of renters
+* I see a list of renters
-with the unit that they rent
+* with the unit that they rent

 ### Story 3

-When I visit `/owners`
+* When I visit `/owners`
-I see a list of owners
+* I see a list of owners
-with a list of the units that they own
+* with a list of the units that they own

 ### Existing Relationships

+#### Owners and Units

-owners have_many units
+* owners have_many units
-units belong_to owners
+* units belong_to owners

+#### Units and Renters
-units belong_to renters
+* units belong_to renters
-renters has_one unit
+* renters has_one unit

 ## Student Stories (To Be Implemented)

 ### Story 1

-When I visit `/units`
+* When I visit `/units`
-I see a list of units
+* I see a list of units
-with their square footage
+* with their square footage
-their monthly rent
+* their monthly rent
-and their cost per square foot
+* and their cost per square foot

 ### Story 2

-When I visit `/owners`
+* When I visit `/owners`
-I see a list of owners
+* I see a list of owners
-with a list of the units that they own if I click on an owner's name then I see a page with the owner's name and a list of the units they own with the monthly rent for each unit
+* with a list of the units that they own
+* if I click on an owner's name
+* then I see a page with the owner's name
+* and a list of the units they own
+* with the monthly rent for each unit
-And the total monthly rent that the owner expects to collect if all of their apartments are rented and the renters are paying
+* And the total monthly rent that the owner expects to collect if all of their apartments are rented and the renters are paying

 ### Story 3

-When I visit `/renters`
+* When I visit `/renters`
-I see a list of renters
+* I see a list of renters
-their monthly rent
+* their monthly rent
-the cost per square foot that they pay and the average cost per square foot for all renters
+* the cost per square foot that they pay
+* and the average cost per square foot for all renters

 ### Story 4

 Background: an owner exists

-When I visit `/units/new`
+* When I visit `/units/new`
-and I enter a unit name
+* and I enter a unit name
-and I select an owner from a dropdown and I hit submit
+* and I select an owner from a dropdown
+* and I hit submit
-I am shown a page with the unit name and the owner's name
+* I am shown a page with the unit name and the owner's name